-This is available for Professional and Enterprise plans, with the paid Automation action: Google OCR.
-Check this article to find out how to purchase.
+This is available for all plans, with the paid Automation action: Google OCR.

 After creating the Automation, you need to configure the trigger and action.
 In this example, we’ll create an Automation that detects and extracts text from images whenever an image file is updated in Gridly.

 Your Grid must have a column with the data type “files” in order for the Automation to run successfully.

 - Click Add Trigger, then select “Record updated” from the dropdown list.

 - In the Watching columns section, select a column of which the data type is “Files”.

 - Click Add Step and select Google OCR in the list of actions.